alanye01/Download-WrBord/Download.md

-WrBord for Mac - A small but powerful writing board application.
+WrBord - A small but powerful writing board application.

 Copyright (C) 2018 Alan Ye.
 All rights reserved.